n1x0n/zfs/README.markdown

 - Yearly snapshots, kept forever.

 The script has been profiled and tuned to be able to manage thousands of snapshots.

+Here is how I run it in crontab:
+    * * * * * /root/zfs/update_snapshot.pl --filesystem tank/zones --weekly 5 --monthly 12 --yearly -1 --recursive